-One of the typical uses of Sentieon® Genomics software is to perform the bioinformatics pipeline for RNA analysis recommended in the Broad institute best practices described in http://gatkforums.broadinstitute.org/wdl/discussion/3892/the-gatk-best-practices-for-variant-calling-on-rnaseq-in-full-detail.
+One of the typical uses of Sentieon Genomics software is to perform the bioinformatics pipeline for RNA analysis recommended in the Broad institute best practices described in http://gatkforums.broadinstitute.org/wdl/discussion/3892/the-gatk-best-practices-for-variant-calling-on-rnaseq-in-full-detail.

-- The FASTA file containing the nucleotide sequence of the reference genome corresponding to the sample you will analyze. - One or multiple FASTQ files containing the nucleotide sequence of the sample to be analyzed.
-These files contain the raw reads from the DNA sequencing.
-The software supports inputting FASTQ files compressed using GZIP.
-The software only supports files containing quality scores in Sanger format (Phred+33). - (Optional) The Single Nucleotide Polymorphism database (dbSNP) data that you want to include in the pipeline.
+- The FASTA file containing the nucleotide sequence of the reference genome corresponding to the sample you will analyze. - A BAM file containing the information for the sample to be analyzed.
+These files contain the reads from the RNA sequencing aligned using STAR. - (Optional) The Single Nucleotide Polymorphism database (dbSNP) data that you want to include in the pipeline.
 The data is used in the form of a VCF file; you can use a VCF file compressed with bgzip and indexed. - (Optional) Multiple collections of known sites that you want to include in the pipeline.
 The data is used in the form of a VCF file; you can use a VCF file compressed with bgzip and indexed.